prometheus/docs/content/docs/operating/security.md

 ## Authentication, Authorization, and Encryption

-Prometheus and its components do not provide any server-side authentication, authorisation or encryption.
+Prometheus and its components do not provide any server-side authentication, authorization or encryption.
 If you require this, it is recommended to use a reverse proxy.

 As administrative and mutating endpoints are intended to be accessed via simple